 The more belongings you have, the more boxes and packing material you’ll need to use.
-Additionally, moving excess items may result in more trips back and forth which will burn more fossil fuels than necessary.
-Before starting to pack in earnest, take a day or two to go through your belongings and donate, gift, or sell those you don’t use, want, or need.
+Additionally, moving excess items may result in more trips back and forth.
+Before packing in earnest, take a day or two to go through your belongings and donate, gift, or sell those you don’t use, want, or need.
 In addition to lowering the number of boxes you’ll use, you may also find yourself with more space than you expected in your new home.

 2. Don’t Buy Boxes

 While going out and buying boxes is sometimes the simplest way to obtain moving containers, it’s certainly not the most sustainable.
 Instead, look to other sources like the ones you already have at home.
 Plastic bins, suitcases, reusable grocery bags are all viable options for packing.
 Most of us do a fair amount of online shopping, so if you know you’ll be moving soon, you can break down and save the shipping boxes for later use.
 You can also ask friends and family for boxes or look on websites like Craigslist and Freecycle to get what you need.

 When you absolutely must acquire more boxes and have exhausted the options above, consider renting moving boxes.
 These often come in the form of plastic totes, which have a variety of advantages, including being stackable and much sturdier than their cardboard counterparts.
 You pay a fee to use the boxes for the move and return them when you’re finished.
 This removes the need to break down and recycle a bunch of boxes and keeps your eco-footprint neutral.